slavenmikulic/insightful/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.

 Run `npm run server` to run json-server.
-Navigate to `http://localhost:3000/`.
+It will be run on `http://localhost:3000/`.